Zsailer/phylopandas/README.md

 *Bringing [Pandas](https://github.com/pandas-dev/pandas) `DataFrame` to phylogenetics.*

-Read sequence formats into Pandas `DataFrame` for easy manipulation of phylogenetic data. **Finally, phylogenetics for humans!**
+Read sequence formats into Pandas `DataFrame` for easy manipulation of phylogenetic data.
+Finally, phylogenetics for humans!

 # how does it work?

-Don't worry, we didn't reinvent the wheel here.
+Don't worry, we didn't reinvent the wheel.
 PhyloPandas simply bridges [BioPython](https://github.com/biopython/biopython) (great for parsing/writing sequence data) and [Pandas](https://github.com/pandas-dev/pandas)
 (great for human-accessible data storage).

 # things you can do